gitbrent/SpRestLib/docs/sp-auth-notes.md

 ## Authentication Requirements

 ### GET Operations
-GET operations are methods that read data from SharePoint (REST queries, get list items, site/user info).
+* Operations that read data from SharePoint (REST queries, get list items, site/user info).

 GET Authentication Requirements:
 * Cookie (containing both `rtFA` and `FedAuth` values)

 ### POST Operations
-POST operations are methods that write data to SharePoint (Create, Update, Delete, Recycle).
+* Operations that write data to SharePoint (Create, Update, Delete, Recycle).

 POST Authentication Requirements:
 * Cookie (containing both `rtFA` and `FedAuth` values)
-* Security Token (an `X-RequestDigest` request header containing the FormDigestValue value)
+* Security Token (an `X-RequestDigest` authorization header containing the FormDigestValue value)

 ## SharePoint Authentication Keys
 If your app is running in a WebPart, then both the cookie values and the FormDigestValue exist in the page already,